Arthur Albiero: University of Louisville

 Albiero began coaching swimming at the University of Louisville around age 29 in August, 2003.
-While coaching Louisville, Albiero and wife Amy, a former Oakland competitive swimmer, coached the Cardinal Aquatics club, an age-group team.
-In the 2021-2 season, the University of Louisville men earned a second place finish in the Atlantic Coast Conference Championship.
+While coaching Louisville, he and his wife Amy, a former Oakland competitive swimmer, coached the Cardinal Aquatics club, an age-group team.
+In the 2021–2 season, the University of Louisville men earned a second-place finish in the Atlantic Coast Conference Championship.
 The Louisville women earned a third place conference finish.
 During that season, the Louisville women placed sixth at the NCAA Championship.
-In the 2013-14 season, Albiero brought the Cardinal men and women swim teams to a championship at the American Athletic Conference.
+In the 2013–14 season, Albiero brought the Cardinal men and women swim teams to a championship at the American Athletic Conference.

-From 2009-2014, Rachel Komisarz, a 2004 Olympic freestyle gold medalist, worked as an Assistant coach with Albiero.
-Albiero, in 2010-11, led both the men's and women's swim teams to the Big East Conference title with the women taking their first conference championship.
-He led Louisville men's swimming to another Big East Conference Championship in 2011-12.
-The Louisville men's team placed second in the Big East Conference in 2015-16.
+From 2009 to 2014, Rachel Komisarz, a 2004 Olympic freestyle gold medalist, worked as an Assistant coach with Albiero.
+Albiero, in 2010–11, led both the men's and women's swim teams to the Big East Conference title with the women taking their first conference championship.
+He led Louisville men's swimming to another Big East Conference Championship in 2011–12.
+The Louisville men's team placed second in the Big East Conference in 2015–16.
 In the banner year of 2019, the men's team finished fifth at the NCAA National, and the Louisville women captured a fourth place.

-At another high point in 2022-23, Albiero's Louisville women's swim and diving team won a trophy by finishing fourth at the NCAA Championships.
-Under Albiero's reign, both the Louisvile men's and women's swim and diving teams have had several years with national ratings in the top 20, and a few in the top 10.
+At another high point in 2022–23, Albiero's Louisville women's swim and diving team won a trophy by finishing fourth at the NCAA Championships.
+Under Albiero's reign, both the Louisville men's and women's swim and diving teams have had several years with national ratings in the top 20, and a few in the top 10.